 In a country such as South Africa, where employment can be difficult to come by, many people adopt the mindset that “any job will do”.
 The truth is that if you’re really determined to follow your dreams, then there are ways to do so, even without huge financial resources.
-Click here to find out why you don’t need a degree to be successful.

 Why you shouldn’t fear failure

 Being afraid to fail can cause you to miss chances to develop your special talents and to feel truly fulfilled.
 By stepping out of your comfort zone and setting your doubts aside, you’re able to truly grow as a person.
 There is much truth in the statement that it’s better to have tried and failed than to have never tried at all.

 Follow these steps to overcome your fear of failure:

 1 – Identify the root of your fear.
 Does your fear stem from financial reasons?
 Does it come from a lack of self-confidence or negative thoughts that you have about yourself?
 Identifying where your fear comes from is a crucial factor in helping you overcome it.